RadsammyT/translatify/readme.md

 - [Eveheeero](https://github.com/Eveheeero) for the Google Translate API

 ## Setup
- - Clone this repository
+ - Clone this repository, `git clone https://github.com/RadsammyT/translatify`
- - `cargo run`
+ - `cargo build`

+## Arguments
+ - `translatify.exe (number of languages) "(Translated string)"`

+    Unsure if this works on a linux terminal